 Your last will and testament spells out your instructions for your estate after your death.
-To ensure that your will complies with Tennessee law is enforced by the courts, and will not be invalidated, it should be drafted only by an experienced Clarksville estate planning attorney.
+To ensure that your will complies with Tennessee law is enforced by the courts, and will not be invalidated, it should be drafted only by an experienced lawyer helping clients with estate planning.

 When someone dies without a will – or without a comparable, legally-recognized estate planning document – he or she is said to have died “intestate.”
 In Tennessee, the “intestacy” laws allow the courts to decide what happens to your property and assets if you should die without a will.

 When your will is created, your estate planning lawyer can ensure that it’s valid and that it adheres to all of the applicable legal requirements and guidelines.
 With a properly drafted will, you and you alone will determine what happens to your assets and property after your death.

 If you keep reading, you’ll learn why you should have a will, what it takes to have a will invalidated in Tennessee, and you will also learn how a Clarksville wills lawyer can draft a will on your behalf that will be enforced and not invalidated by a Tennessee court.